PROPOR 2026

 While recent editions have only accepted submissions in English, this year we are pleased to also accept papers written in Portuguese, reaffirming our commitment to promoting scientific exchange in our language.

 At submission time, only PDF format is accepted.
 For the final versions, authors of accepted papers will be given 1 extra content page to incorporate the reviews' suggestions.
 Authors of accepted papers will be requested to send the source files for the production of the proceedings.
-All submitted papers must conform to the ACL style guidelines and use the LaTeX or MS Word stylesheets below:
+All submitted papers must conform to the ACL style guidelines and use the LaTeX stylesheets below:

 Multiple-submission policy